 An honest debtor can avoid these complications, and can emerge from bankruptcy

-If you feel bankruptcy is right for you,
+Do you feel that bankruptcy is right for you?